bluesky66-dev/kibana/x-pack/plugins/transform/readme.md

 1. Fetch the latest changes from the repository.

 1. Checkout the branch of the version you want to use.
 For example, if you want to use a 7.9 version, run `git checkout 7.9`.
-(Your HyperSec and Kibana instances need to be the same version.)
+(Your HyperSec and HyperSec Kibana instances need to be the same version.)

 1. Run `nvm use`.
 The response shows the Node version that the environment uses.